cheatcode/solotrack/README.md

 [View a Live Demo](https://solotrack.app)

-> The live demo app's data is deleted periodically and is not intended for regular use.
+> The live demo app has its data deleted periodically and is not intended for regular use.